Haskell 98/2010 defines a simple exception handling infrastructure in the IO-monad with the following primitives:

 fork $ do put a (3 :: Int)

-s can be seen as vertices in a graph and each IVar
+get dIVars can be seen as vertices in a graph and each IVar has (at most) one incoming edge.Alternatively, G-style blockdiagrams where IVars represent nodes' inputs/outputs and edges correspond to get/put pairs.

-Monad (cont.)Convenience operation spawn
+monad-par Package: The Par Monad (cont.)Convenience operation spawn providing future/promise pattern:

 spawn :: NFData a => Par a -> Par (IVar a)